nucleome/docs/source/components.rst

 Print genome browser's view
 ---------------------------

-A save-to-png button (|gb-screenshot|) can directly export the screenshot of current panel into a png image file.
+A save-to-png button (|gb-screenshot|) can directly export the screenshot of the current panel into a png image file.
-Users can also create a high-quality image of the current genome browser's view including highlights using the print button (|gb-print|) in the genome browser toolbar.
+You can also create a high-quality image of the current genome browser's view including the highlights using the print button (|gb-print|) in the genome browser toolbar.
-You can choose from pixel-based graphics (png format) and vector-based graphics (SVG, pdf).
+You can choose a file format for the downloaded image from pixel-based graphics (png format) and vector-based graphics (SVG, pdf).
-Vector-based graphics can be edited for publication using programs such as Adobe Illustrator.
+Vector-based graphics can be further edited for publication using software such as Adobe Illustrator.
 Notably, the print function can only save the current panel into an image file.
-You can need to save views for different genome browser panels one-by-one.
+You need to save views for different genome browser panels one-by-one.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_print.png
     :align: center
     :figwidth: 480px

-    Print current view to png or SVG file
+    Print the current view to png or SVG file

 .. |gb-screenshot| image:: img/other/icon/icon-genome-screenshot.png
     :height: 14px